Blast at Russia embassy in Kabul; 2 embassy staff among dead | Law-Order

 - Afghanistan

-A blast went off outside the Russian Embassy in the Afghan capital of Kabul on Monday, killing two members of the embassy staff and at least one civilian, a Russian state news agency and a local police official said.
+A suicide bombing outside the Russian Embassy in the Afghan capital of Kabul on Monday killed two members of the embassy staff and at least one civilian, a local police official and a Russian state news agency said.
+It was unclear if the attacker detonated the explosives himself or whether they went off when security forces shot him.

 A higher death toll was expected, with conflicting reports saying between eight and 10 people had been killed.